 Who Gets the Test?

 3D and 4D ultrasounds are optional.
-They're not a standard prenatal test.
+They're not standard prenatal tests.
 Doctors often give them as a courtesy to women who want them.

 Not all doctors have access to 3D or 4D ultrasounds.
-Your insurance may not cover the cost.
+Also, your insurance may not cover the cost.

 What the Test Does

 Like regular ultrasounds, 3D and 4D ultrasounds use sound waves to create an image of your baby in your womb.
-What's different about 3D ultrasounds is that they create a three-dimensional image of your baby.
-4D ultrasounds create a live video effect -- it's like a movie.
-You can watch your baby smile or yawn.
+What's different is that 3D ultrasounds create a three-dimensional image of your baby, while 4D ultrasounds create a live video effect, like a movie -- you can watch your baby smile or yawn.

 Talk about the pros and cons with your doctor.